 &lt;sup>14 Incorporated in 2006, the WWCA is a Hawaii nonprofit corporation whose stated purpose is "care and representation of tennants (sic), farmers & landowners on this association and its areas; our Waiahole, Waikane community".
 The current organization descends from a community organization formed in the 1970s.
 According to the current WWCA President, just over half of HHFDC's lessees are members in good standing.
+Due to changes in the Board's composition, the subcommittee was disbanded and reconstituted with new

-Due to changes in the Board's composition, the subcommittee was disbanded and reconstituted with new members at the Board's June 10, 2021 regular meeting.
+&lt;sup>15 Due to changes in the Board's composition, the subcommittee was disbanded and reconstituted with new members at the Board's June 10, 2021 regular meeting.
 The subcommittee was dissolved at the Board's January 13, 2022 regular meeting.

-- 4. On December 29, 2021, the Department of the Attorney General entered into an Agreement for Special Deputy Attorney General Services (the SDAG Contract) with the Honolulu law firm now known as Lung Rose Voss & Wagnild (Lung Rose) to provide advice and legal services relating to the Waiahole lease rent renegotiations. - 5.
-Under the SDAG Contract, Lung Rose engaged Medusky & Co., Inc. to value (using a measured approach supported by market data) selected, representative properties for the purpose of establishing annual lease rents. - I. The Board held preliminary discussions on the subject matter at its regular meetings on February 10, 2022, May 12, 2022, and June 9, 2022.
+- 4. On December 29, 2021, the Department of the Attorney General entered into an Agreement for Special Deputy Attorney General Services (the SDAG Contract) with the Honolulu law firm now known as Lung Rose Voss & Wagnild (Lung Rose) to provide advice and legal services relating to the Waiahole lease rent renegotiations. - Under the SDAG Contract, Lung Rose engaged Medusky & Co., Inc. to value (using a measured approach supported by market data) selected, representative properties for the purpose of establishing annual lease rents. - I. The Board held preliminary discussions on the subject matter at its regular meetings on February 10, 2022, May 12, 2022, and June 9, 2022.
 Staff conducted outreach to the Waiahole Valley lessees to inform them of the June 9, 2022 meeting and the June 23, 2022 special meeting, encouraging attendance at the meetings and the submittal of testimony.